 Image from Daily Mail Online

-Spending on your new kitchen should be proportional to the value of your home.
+Spending on your kitchen should be proportional to the value of your home.
 If your home is worth £75,000 and you choose to spend £20,000 on a kitchen refit, it’s very unlikely that you’ll recoup that money in added value.
 Budget anything up to 8% of your home’s value for a complete kitchen renovation.
 In addition, there is likely to come a point where improvements will fail to add any extra value to your property.
-It’s worth talking the options through with one of our valuers to understand your home’s particular threshold.
+It’s worth talking the options through with one of our offices to understand your home’s particular threshold.

 Ways to improve your kitchen